Waltonchain Price Reaches $0.15 on Exchanges (WTC)

-Waltonchain (WTC) traded down 1.1% against the dollar during the 1-day period ending at 20:00 PM ET on October 8th.
-One Waltonchain token can currently be purchased for $0.15 or 0.00000521 BTC on cryptocurrency exchanges.
-Waltonchain has a market capitalization of $12.82 million and approximately $534,365.14 worth of Waltonchain was traded on exchanges in the last 24 hours.
-During the last week, Waltonchain has traded 14.2% lower against the dollar.
+Waltonchain (WTC) traded up 3.4% against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on October 14th.
+One Waltonchain token can now be bought for approximately $0.15 or 0.00000563 BTC on popular cryptocurrency exchanges.
+During the last week, Waltonchain has traded up 3% against the U.S. dollar.
+Waltonchain has a total market cap of $13.33 million and approximately $8.91 million worth of Waltonchain was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.